Insurance & Estate Planning

 Estate Planning

 Estate planning is an important task that deserves your close attention.
 Start by considering your assets and where you would like them to go, but keep in mind that life can be unpredictable – you will want to keep on top of the changes to your estate, your family, and your financial needs as time goes on.
+Once you are ready to plan your estate, take some time to consider the following questions, which will guide the strategy you will build with our financial advisor.

 • How can I minimize capital gains taxes?